Donor FAQ

 Absolutely.
 Having your tubes tied (tubal ligation) does not prevent you from applying and becoming an egg donor.
 Even when tubes are tied, the ovaries will still aspirate eggs before being released by the body.

-There are 3 primary types of donation: anonymous, semi-anonymous, and known.
+There are three main types of egg donation: anonymous, semi-anonymous, and known.

 Medications will be given to help coordinate cycles, suppress ovulation, and stimulate follicle growth.
 An IVF physician, also known as a reproductive endocrinologist, will determine what medications will be given.
 The most common include birth control pills, several forms of gonadotropins, and follicle stimulating hormones.
 These medications taken for fertility treatment and egg donation are used throughout the world and have undergone rigorous testing for effectiveness and safety by the Food and Drug Administration (FDA) in the U.S.